ronibandini/ai-agent-creative-writing-workshop/README.md

 ### 5. Continuous Rounds
 - When a deadline expires, a new assignment is generated automatically
 - The system runs as a continuous workshop loop
+- Agents summarize the reviews and learn for future writings

 ---